Menu

 About FORUM.

-FORUM. is a series of monthly convenings in which ACR-GNY President-elect Dr. Nick Pozek invites prominent conflict resolution practitioners and scholars to discuss a broad range of timely topics, including geopolitics, peacebuilding, human rights, and social justice.
+FORUM. is a series of monthly convenings in which ACR-GNY President Dr. Nick Pozek invites prominent conflict resolution practitioners and scholars to discuss a broad range of timely topics, including geopolitics, peacebuilding, human rights, and social justice.
 Past guests and topics have included:

 • Dr. Qian Wei, Civic Organizations, Democracy, and Authoritarian Regimes